-To understand the theory of cytoplasmic inheritance there are certain examples which will give us the whole idea of the cytoplasmic inheritance.
-There are several experiments like the presence of kappa particles, carbon dioxide sensitivity, shell coiling etc which shows the maternal or cytoplasmic inheritance.
+A few examples will help us understand the theory of cytoplasmic inheritance more in detail.
+Several experiments like kappa particles, carbon dioxide sensitivity, shell coiling etc. showed the existence of the maternal or cytoplasmic inheritance.

 Kappa Particles Inheritance in Paramecium

 It was studied in the strain of Paramecium aurelia by the scientist Sonneborn in the year 1938.
-Paramecium aurelia gives two types of strains namely Killer strain and Sensitive strain.
+Paramecium aurelia produced two types of strains, namely killer strain and sensitive strain.
 The killer strain should have a dominant gene plus kappa particles.
-The sensitive strain contains anyone from the two elements i.e. either dominant gene or kappa particles.
-The dominant gene will produce kappa particles which will produce a toxin “Paramycin”.
+The sensitive strain contains one of the two elements, i.e. either dominant gene or kappa particles.
+The dominant genes carrying kappa particles will produce a toxin paramycin.

 To understand the concept of kappa particle inheritance, let us cross a pure killer and sensitive strain.
-The pure killer strain will have both dominant genes i.e. KK plus a protein factor Paramycin.
+The pure killer strain will possess both dominant genes, i.e. KK plus a protein factor Paramycin.
 The pure sensitive strain will only have the recessive gene.
 During crossing over, there will be conjugation between KK gene with kk gene.
-If the duration of conjugation is less than 3 minutes, then there will be an only nuclear exchange.
+If the duration of conjugation is less than 3 minutes, only the nuclear exchange will occur.